sentient-lang/sentient-lang.org/tutorial/browser.md

 The above script adds 'Sentient' as a global variable, which can be used for compiling and running programs.

-For now, this guide will continue to use the command-line tool, but it's useful to know that Sentient programs can be run anywhere!
+For now, this guide will continue to use the command-line interface, but it's useful to know that Sentient programs can be run anywhere!